An Overview of the Contents and Scoring of the KLSI 4.0

 What are the benefits?
 In this program, you will be guided through the concepts and scoring of the KLSI 4.0, and be able to coach and develop others who can benefit from "learning how to learn."
 Leave this program understanding the concepts behind the KLSI 4.0 and the measurements included on the inventory.

 What is the KLSI?
-The KLSI 4.0 identifies your learning style, a dynamic way of navigating the the learning cycle, a way that emphasizes some parts of the learning cycle of experiencing, reflecting, thinking, and acting over others.
+The KLSI 4.0 identifies your learning style, a dynamic way of navigating the learning cycle, a way that emphasizes some parts of the learning cycle of experiencing, reflecting, thinking, and acting over others.

 The KLSI 4.0 is the latest of six versions originally developed by David A. Kolb as a self- assessment and a tool for validating Experiential Learning Theory.
 This simple 20 question online assessment takes approximately ten minutes to complete.
 The model and results empower people to take charge of their own learning process.

 What are learning styles?
 Your learning style is a dynamic way of navigating the learning cycle, a way that emphasizes some parts of the learning cycle of experiencing, reflecting, thinking, and acting over others.
 Learning styles are not traits; instead, they are steady states or habits of learning.
-By understanding your current preferences, you can monitor your own learning process to
+By understanding your current preferences, you can monitor your own learning process.

 The KLSI 4.0 allows you to examine your unique learning style and its influences upon the path you have taken in your life.
 You explore nine different ways of learning, each of which brings its own joys and satisfactions, presents its own challenges, and leads to a different place.
 Understanding your learning style can help you assess your strengths and weaknesses and understand your preferences for making decisions, working on teams, partnering, and even parenting.
 Recognizing the various learning styles can illuminate the communication problems that arise when someone you know is “coming from a different place.”
 Appreciating the differences between learning styles can strengthen and balance your relationships within organizations, teams, and families as you discover how your weaknesses are covered by another’s strengths and vice versa.
 You can also embrace learning styles different from your own and expand your capabilities.
 Together, the nine learning styles present a complete portrait of your total potential.
 Just as each step in the learning cycle represents partial capabilities of the full cycle learning process, the nine learning styles also represent parts of a whole person.